ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 By default, ClickHouse Keeper provides the same guarantees as ZooKeeper (linearizable writes, non-linearizable reads).
 It has a compatible client-server protocol, so any standard ZooKeeper client can be used to interact with ClickHouse Keeper.
 Snapshots and logs have an incompatible format with ZooKeeper, but `clickhouse-keeper-converter` tool allows to convert ZooKeeper data to ClickHouse Keeper snapshot.
 Interserver protocol in ClickHouse Keeper is also incompatible with ZooKeeper so mixed ZooKeeper / ClickHouse Keeper cluster is impossible.

 ClickHouse Keeper supports Access Control List the same way as [ZooKeeper](https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#sc_ZooKeeperAccessControl) does.
 ClickHouse Keeper supports the same set of permissions and has the identical built-in schemes: `world`, `auth`, `digest`, `host` and `ip`.
 Digest authentication scheme uses pair username:password.
 Password is encoded in Base64.

+!!! info "Note"
+    External integrations are not supported.

 ## Configuration